drseg/swift-fsm/README.md

 #### Actions and Concurrency

 Swift FSM does not make assumptions about, or demands on its client’s concurrency handling.
-The public methods on the `FSM` class are polymorphically isolated to the caller’s `Actor` (if there is one), or no `Actor` at all.
-All concurrency decisions are therefore left entirely to the client.
+The public methods on the `FSM` class are polymorphically isolated to the caller’s `Actor` (if there is one), or no `Actor` at all, by including the argument `isolation: isolated (any Actor)? = #isolation` in their signatures.
+As isolation is inferred at the call site, all concurrency decisions are left to the client.

 The upside is that Swift FSM will work transparently in any concurrency, or non-concurrency environment.
-The downside is that it is possible to call each of the `FSM` class’ public methods from a different actor - it is therefore the client’s responsibility to call these in a concurrency-appropriate way.
+The downside is that it is possible to call each of the `FSM` class’ public methods from a different actor, as actor polymorphism currently works at an individual function level, rather than at a class level - it is therefore the client’s responsibility to call these methods in a concurrency-appropriate way.

+##### Working on the Main Actor

+Though the `FSM` class will work transparently on the main actor, until Swift provides a way of unifying polymorphic actor behaviour across an entire class, Swift FSM also provides a convenience wrapper `MainActorFSM<State, Event>`, which is annotated `@MainActor` to guarantee synchronous execution on the main actor at the compiler level.

+##### Event Handling

 `handleEvent` is an `async` function, accepting both synchronous and asynchronous code, and must be called with `await`.